MarijaBorisov/ngsi-tools/README.md

 # <a name="top"></a>Waste4Think NGSI Connector Api
 <br />
 <br />
-Waste4Think NGSI Connector API is a part of backend implementation of the Waste4Think project, providing an API interface for other participants in the project.
+Waste4Think NGSI Connector API is a part of the backend implementation of the Waste4Think project, providing an API interface for other participants in the project.
 Using this interface, users can do several operations:
 * Create entities from a file.
 The NGSI Connector API allows users to create a large